decentralized-identity/keri/docs/Glossary.md

 A fundamental problem in distributed computing and multi-agent systems is to achieve overall system reliability in the presence of a number of faulty processes.
 This often requires coordinating processes to reach consensus, or agree on some data value that is needed during computation.

-More on [wikipedia](https://en.wikipedia.org/wiki/Consensus_(computer_science)) or in this [2018 report](https://cryptoresearch.report/crypto-research/consensus-mechanisms/) from cryptocurrency field.
+More on [wikipedia](https://en.wikipedia.org/wiki/Consensus_(computer_science)) or in this [2018 report](https://cryptoresearch.report/crypto-research/consensus-mechanisms/) from the cryptocurrency field.

 #### Content-addressable hash
 Content addressing is a way to find data in a network using its content rather than its location.
 The way we do is by taking the content of the content and hashing it.
 Try uploading an image to IPFS and get the hash using the below button.
 In the IPFS ecosystem, this hash is called Content Identifier, or CID.